deepfakes/faceswap/README.md

 ### Setup
 Clone the repo and setup you environment.

-Docker + Linux will get you straight to the point.
-Still there is another option to manually decide every detail.

-For more information, Try the setup helper `install-guide.py`
+You can either use the docker image or run `python setup.py`

-Check out [INSTALL.md](INSTALL.md) and [USAGE.md](USAGE.md) for basic information on how to configure virtualenv and use the program.
+Check out [INSTALL.md](INSTALL.md) and [USAGE.md](USAGE.md) for more detailed instructions and basic information on how to configure virtualenv.

 You also need a modern GPU with CUDA support for best performance